Biosimilar medicines regulation

 Product Information (PI)

-Because not all biological medicines are the same, delegates approving the registration of biosimilar medicines may consider, among other things, the inclusion of the following words under the DESCRIPTION section:
+Because not all biological medicines are the same, delegates approving the registration of biosimilar medicines may consider, among other things, the inclusion of the following words in Section 1 NAME OF THE MEDICINE:

 [Biosimilar product name] is a biosimilar medicine to [Reference medicine name].
 The evidence for comparability supports the use of [Biosimilar product name] for the listed indication[s]